Aaron-I/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 3. Declare the default variables with respective values for linear regression.
 4. Calculate the loss using Mean Square Error.
 5. Predict the value of y.
-6. Plot the graph respect to hours and scores using .scatterplot() method for Linear Regression.
-7. Plot the graph respect to loss and iterations using .plot() method for Gradient Descent.

 ## Program:
 ```